 This method centralizes data management.
 It is based on a small group of data experts who use well-defined procedures and well-known best practices to accomplish their goals.
 This method implies that data modeling and governance receive top priority.
 Subsequently, the data gets made more broadly available to the rest of the organization to do analytics.

 Although this strategy is effective, it has a significant scaling problem.
 In this concept, there is a clear distinction between data producers (usually IT) and data consumers (often business users).
 Only data suppliers have the authority to exercise any control over the information they collect.
-Before the advent of cloud computing, this was less of a concern because there was less data to regulate, and fewer teams required access to that information.
+Before the advent of cloud computing, this was less of a concern because there were less data to regulate, and fewer teams required access to that information.

 However, these small teams of data producers are now unable to keep up with the demand from data consumers.
 It is currently considered a corporate requirement to have clean, full, and uncompromised data available to everyone who requires it.
 For these teams to continue operating as gatekeepers, there are too many business users making too many requests on their behalf.